-Decent flashlights / torches with strobes useful for light painting photography are getting few and far between.
-Many manufacturers have moved to using alternating frequency strobes and/or hidden strobe modes that are not memorised or accessible from off.
+Decent consumer orientated flashlights / torches with strobes useful for light painting photography are getting few and far between.
+Many manufacturers have moved to using alternating frequency strobes and/or hidden strobe modes that are not memorised or easily accessible from off.

 Anduril UI is designed for flashlight enthusiasts, and has adjustable strobe frequency at a fixed brightness level.
 Anduril is very complex to use, but mastering how to use it pays dividends.
 These lights generally don't have internal charging, so you may need to find your own high drain 18650 batteries and Li-ion charger, which may add to cost (unless you have them already).